laravel/docs/precognition.md

 });
 ```

-When sending a request with the `validate` option, the back-end will stop execution after validation, even when it passes.
+When sending a request with the `validate` option, the backend will stop execution after validation, even when it passes.

 ## Using An Existing Axios Instance